 Aretha Franklin, 76

-When The Queen of Soul died intestate in 2018, she left behind a musical legacy that spanned more than six decades.
+When The Queen of Soul died without a will in 2018, she left behind a musical legacy that spanned more than six decades.
 But she also left behind an estate worth up to $80 million, and an expensive legal mess for her family.
 Among the people with claims on her estate were four sons, a niece, and the federal government, which claims she owed $7.8 million in taxes.
 Franklin’s lawyer reportedly asked the singer “constantly” to create a trust, “but she never got around to it.”

 Prince Rogers Nelson, 57